minamorl/xhip/README.md

 })
 ```

+## How it works
 All operations are transformed into one endpoint.
+Decorator `op` automatically
+generate server/client compatible function.
+From client side, it will become to
+argument generator which will be posted into server.

+## Limitation
 Any operation must returns JSON object which can be combined with other operations.